-LNAFIN Designs MMIC LNA Module for 40 GHz Application Using NI AWR Software
+LNAFIN Designs MMIC LNA Module for 40 GHz Application Using AWR Software

 LNAFIN Oy is a Helsinki based high-technology consulting company with an experienced staff of engineers who manage circuit design projects for large and medium-sized enterprises.

 LNAFIN was awarded a European Space Agency (ESA) project to design a MMIC low-noise amplifier (LNA) for the 33-50 GHz Q-band of a satellite communication application.
 Designing a high-performance MMIC LNA is a complex challenge, requiring the use of many different design and simulation tools as well as highly technical skills in microwave and millimeter-wave frequencies.
 As space applications must be extremely sensitive, it is important to optimize the circuit for low noise figure (NF).
 Improvement in NF directly translates to increased bit resolution and sensitivity of deep space scanners.

 On a practical level, the designers need tools to reliably model the waveguide, waveguide-to-printed-circuit board (PCB) transition, microwave discrete components, bond wires, and planar structures on the gallium arsenide (GaAs) substrate, as well as to DC-simulate to support biasing network design.

 LNAFIN chose the AWR Design Environment™ for this complex design because it offers an integrated environment of tools that can handle all the aspects of the design, from schematic to final electromagnetic verification, seamlessly and efficiently.
 At the core of the demanding MMIC amplifier design was the requirement to quickly reach project specifications for an initial proof-of-concept design.
 Simulation results of the MMIC LNA showed high gain and very low NF in the Q-band.
 The NF=1dB performance was achieved with better than -20 dB matching.
 Moreover, the extracted stability performance was very good.